SUSE/machinery/docs/Data-Model.md

 configuration files, etc.).
 Data under each key is further structured into JSON objects and arrays as needed.

-There is one special key `meta`, which is used to collect meta data of the whole document and the information in the scope sections.
+There is one special key `meta`, which is used to collect meta data from the whole document and the information in the scope sections.

 For example, a JSON document describing software configuration may look like this: